Transfer your interstate driver licence

 If you have no conditions on your interstate licence, you can transfer it at an Australia Post Office that provides Motor Vehicle Registry (MVR) services.

-- a completed L1 application for an NT driver/rider licence PDF (202.4 KB)
+Step 1.
+Fill in the L1 application for an NT driver/rider licence PDF (202.4 KB).

 Any conditions imposed on your interstate licence will be transferred to your NT licence.